somyazf/Movie-rating-app-Vue3/README.md

 # Create a Movie Rating App
-  A Movie Rating App using Vue.js 3, With the ability to add and edit a movie to the list.
+  A Movie Rating App using Vue.js 3, with the ability to add a movie to the list and edit a movie.

 # Output
   (./src/assets/images/movie-rating-app.gif)